 Vehicles being used on a temporary basis must also be registered to receive a temporary permit.
 These permits may be obtained as outlined in Parking Permits.

-Students who have state-issued disabled parking permits may park in all designated parking spaces with the exception of those in the Anton Parking Garage in New York.
+Students who have state-issued disabled/handicap parking permits may park in all designated parking spaces with the exception of those in the Anton Parking Garage in New York.